Episode

 .

-much as I can.
-I feel bad lying around doing nothing and drinking
+Susan: As much as I can.
+I feel bad lying around doing nothing and drinking all the water.

 .